History of the bifacial or two-surface solar cell – Image: Xpert.Digital / Sunward Art|Shutterstock.com

 Solar system with bifacial solar modules - example

-In 1979, the semiconductor laboratory was transformed into the Institute of Solar Energy (IES-UPM), which, with Luque as the first director, continued intensive research on bifacial solar cells until the first decade of the 21st century.
-For example, in 1994, two Brazilian graduate students at the Institute of Solar Energy, Adriano, developed and produced Moehlecke and Izete Zanesco, together with Luque, developed a bifacial solar cell that performed 18.1% on the front and 19.1% on the back; a bifacial record of 103% (at the time the record efficiency for monofacial cells was just under 22%).
+In 1979, the semiconductor laboratory was transformed into the Institute for Solar Energy (IES-UPM), which, with Luque as its first director, continued intensive research on bifacial solar cells into the first decade of the 21st century.
+For example, in 1994, two Brazilian doctoral students at the Institute for Solar Energy, Adriano Moehlecke and Izete Zanesco, together with Luque, developed and produced a bifacial solar cell that achieved 18.1% efficiency on the front and 19.1% on the back; a bifacial record of 103% (at that time, the record efficiency for monofacial cells was just under 22%).

 📣 The right and suitable solar modules for industry, retail and municipalities

-Everything from a single source, solar module solutions specifically tailored to your photovoltaic system!
-You refinance or counterfinance into the future with your own electricity generation.
+Everything from a single source: solar module solutions specifically tailored to your photovoltaic system!
+Refinance or offset your future with your own electricity generation.

 🎯 For solar engineers, plumbers, electricians and roofers